Here are 10 of the most playful and loved breeds of cool cat in the year 2023

-Energy Packed Cat Breeds: 10 of the most playful breeds of cat in 2023 - including the cute Munchkin cat breed
+Cats Who Love Zoomies 2023: 10 of the most energetic cat breeds in 2023 - including the beautiful Maine Coon

-Here are 10 of the most bouncy and energetic breeds of cute cat in 2023
+Here are 10 of the most energetic and playful cat breeds in 2023

 A host of loved up cat owners will attest, once you have been in the company of these adorable creatures, it’s hard to understand why anyone wouldn’t be obsessed!